alyn-m/spring-boot-mvc/All-Spring-Boot-Annotations/README.txt

 This project is about exploring all(required) the spring boot mvc annotations.

-'The annotation we have coved here, are:8'
+'The annotation we have coved here, are:'